 55. Common seal

-The common seal of the Association must not be used without the express authority of the Committee and every use of that common seal must be recorded by the Secretary.
+The common seal of the Association must not be used without the express authority of the Committee and every use of that common seal must be recorded by the Treasurer/Secretary.

 The affixing of the common seal of the Association must be witnessed by any 2 of the following: